 But dog panting isn’t always just a sign of a good workout.
-It’s actually a symptom of multiple conditions, like fear, anxiety and even fever, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+It’s actually a symptom of multiple conditions, like fear, anxiety and even fever, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 Dogs most commonly pant to cool themselves off, Dr. McCullough explains.
 But that’s not the only reason behind this behavior.

 If you’re experiencing warmer weather (or even a heat wave), know that hot temperatures can cause your pup to pant more.
 So during warmer days, ensure your dog has plenty of fresh water (dogs need 1 ounce of water for every pound they weigh) and a cool area to rest.
 On days hotter than 75 degrees Fahrenheit, you’ll want to monitor your pup outside and enforce quick bathroom breaks.

 And keep in mind that some dog breeds just naturally pant more than others — for example, brachycephalic, or flat-faced, dogs like pugs typically pant more often as their anatomy makes it harder for them to breathe.